Keychrom/Axiom/docs/admin/installation-docker.rst

 .. important::

-   Understanding container architecture basics is essential for properly maintaining your SearXNG instance.
+   Understanding container architecture basics is essential for properly maintaining your AXIOM instance.
 This guide assumes familiarity with container concepts and provides deployment steps at a high level.

    If you're new to containers, we recommend learning the fundamentals at